arangodb/arangodb/Documentation/Books/AQL/Functions/String.md

 `REVERSE(value) → reversedString`

-Return the reverse of the string *str*.
+Return the reverse of the string *value*.

 - **value** (string): a string
 - returns **reversedString** (string): a new string with the characters in